-2014 Summary Compensation Table
+2017 Summary Compensation Table

-The table below summarizes, for 2014, 2013 and 2012, the compensation of our current principal executive officer, principal financial officer and other executive officers required to be included under SEC rules (collectively referred to as the "named executive officers").
-Information for 2013 and 2012 is not provided for Ms. Clary as she was not a named executive officer in those years.
-Mr. Navarra retired from the Company in October 2014, but continues to provide consulting services in a non-executive capacity.
-Mr. Bell ended his employment with the Company on April 4, 2014.
+The table below summarizes, for 2017, 2016 and 2015, the compensation of our current principal executive officer, principal financial officer and other executive officers required to be included under SEC rules (collectively referred to as the "named executive officers").
+Information for 2015 is not provided for Mr. Kagan as he was not a Globalstar officer.